-- A transitory document is one this is of short-term value and that can be destroyed immediately or after meeting its transitory need.
+- A transitory document is one that is of short-term value and that can be destroyed immediately or after meeting its transitory need.
 Also referred to as reference materials or working documents.

 Note: E-mails that are not records are considered transitory documents.

 - In a retention period, this is the date that starts the clock on how long the item needs to be retained until it reaches its disposal eligibility date.
 Often, trigger dates are different from the creation date of the item.
 For example: for items where the retention period is “6 years after separation from employment, then obtain State approval to dispose," the date that the separation from employment occurred is the trigger date (not the date of the item).
 In this case, the item in question would not be eligible for disposal until six years from that trigger date.

 - A unit-specific records retention schedule is a list of records series found within a unit, indicating for each series the length of time it is to be maintained.
 It may include an indication of period of retention in active office areas, inactive storage areas, and when and if such series may be destroyed or formally transferred to another entity, such as the University Archives for historical preservation.